Elliot-verified/Interactive-Lab-Hub/Lab 2/README.md

 2. Look at and give feedback on the Part E. for at least 3 other people in the class and get 3 people to comment on your Part E!)
 **Put the feedback for your ideas here.**

+rc2239
+Video instead of image  xx373
+Make it funnier maybe

+LTK38
+Change picture every minute so that It looks like I’m growing older.

+Yw2895
+More interactive

 ## Update your Lab Hub

 [Update your Lab Hub](pull_updates/README.md) to get the latest content and requirements for Part 2.